 Make a difference for kids!

 Discover what it’s like to be a child life specialist.
-This workshop is open to high school seniors, college students and adults considering a possible career change.
+This workshop is open to high school juniors and seniors, college students and adults considering a possible career change.

 What is a child life specialist?